Hello, how about going back to school? …

-- If the change takes only a few stitches or part of the row, I introduce the new color in the previous stitch to which I must crochet, in the middle of a single crochet, this is, I start a single crochet and when I have the two threads in the needle, I insert the new color and complete with it the single crochet.
+- If the change takes only a few stitches or part of the row, I introduce the new color in the previous stitch to which I must crochet, in the middle of a single crochet, this is, I start a single crochet and when I have the two threads in the hook, I insert the new color and complete with it the single crochet.

 That’s all!
 I hope you liked these little tips and use them in your amigurumis.